w-coding/Noor-Quran-Qibla-PrayerTime/README.md

 ## In the name of Allah, the Most Gracious, the Most Merciful

 Thank God, after trying and working with God's permission, the Noor application is now available in the Google Play Store.

 ## About the Noor project, especially the Noor application:-

 In the name of Allah, the Most Gracious, the Most Merciful

 In the name of the Most Gracious
 The goal of all creatures and their creation is to worship the Truth.
 As a group of designers, we have undertaken our duty to serve our religion and convey the message of truth.
 Our goal is to show the light that shone about 1400 years ago.
 May Allah accept us by His grace and make it a light of our hearts and faith.
 May Allah Almighty make the scales of our goodness and yours heavy.
 This application is one of the products of Noor to serve Muslims

 ## Features of Noor Application :-

 Noor Application is a religious application dedicated to the holy religion of Islam, available for free.

  ## This application consists of several features:

 1- Quran: This feature consists of the entire Holy Quran in audio and written form, as well as Kurdish interpretation, determining Tajweed.

 2- Names of God: This feature consists of some of the names of God with their meanings in Kurdish.

 3. Names of the Prophets: This feature consists of the names of the prophets mentioned in the Qur'an.

 4- Biography of the Prophet (pbuh): This feature consists of discussing the life of the Prophet (pbuh).

 5. Heavenly Books: This feature consists of mentioning the books mentioned in the Qur'an.

 6- Pillars of Faith: This feature consists of discussing the six pillars of faith in Islam.

 7- Rosary: This feature is an electronic rosary.

 8- Zakat: This feature describes how to pay zakat.

 9- Zikr: This feature includes morning, evening and bedtime zikr, with several other zikr that is more than 120 zikr.

 10. Prayer: This feature is how to pray as the Prophet (peace and blessings of Allaah be upon him) consists of six parts.

 11. Qibla: This feature is to find the Qibla.

 12- Verse of the Al-Kursi: This feature is the meaning and benefits of the verse of the Al-Kursi and reading it.

 13- Prayer: This feature is how to pray, and is available as an mp3 file.

- 14- Call times: This feature includes call times on the horizon of Kurdistan cities, and notifications through notifications.
+14- Prayer times: This feature includes Prayer times on the horizon of Kurdistan cities, and notifications through notifications.

 15- Recitation of the Qur'an by more than 70 Qur'an reciters.

- 16- Six Kurdish Commentaries :-
+ ## Six Kurdish Commentaries :-

  • Easy interpretation.
  • Interpretation of Raman.